Well, hello there. Thanks for stopping by.

 I hold a BA in English and Philosophy, a Masters (MA) in Classical Studies with a focus on sensory studies, and am now pursing a PhD at the Vrije Universiteit Amsterdam, researching the intersection of oral stories, the senses and space and its effect on environmental thinking and behaviour,

 Having been a driven, “let’s make this happen” kind of person all my life, I have been working on accepting more and forcing less.
 I am educating myself about Zen, practise Zazen most days, and am incorporating the principles of Zen into my life gradually, but successfully.
 I teach Yin Yoga and Pilates classes in Innsbruck and offer multi-sensory meditation and reflection sessions for people who want more from life than a linear progress from birth to death.
 I love Zen koans and wisdom talks, and record an occasional podcast of very short stories called Tiny Mindful.

-Suzanne is a firm believer in the power of people, communication, and conversations to change the world, and she organises regular events to connect, challenge, inspire, and encourage action.
+I am a firm believer in the power of people, communication, and conversations to change the world, and I organise regular events to connect, challenge, inspire, and encourage action.

-Love walking barefoot, jumping in puddles, losing myself in a good book, bringing people together, throwing parties, cycling around town in a sundress and a big hat, drinking wine, history, vivid colours, cooking up a storm, the ocean, birdsong, basil, writing, illustrating, walking (not hiking), people-watching, tea, playing with words, paying it forward, growing chillies, making natural cosmetics, telling stories and finding sustainable ways to travel the world…
+I love walking barefoot, jumping in puddles, losing myself in a good book, spending time with my husband, bringing people together, throwing parties, cycling around town in a sundress and a big hat and snazzy sandals, drinking wine, history, vivid colours, cooking up a storm, the ocean, birdsong, basil, writing, illustrating, walking (not hiking), people-watching, tea, playing with words, paying it forward, growing chillies, making perfume, telling stories and finding sustainable ways to travel the world…